 Step 5: Manage Showings

 Typically, Realtors host open houses or arrange private showings.
-If you are selling a house in Arizona without a Realtor you can use online tools to manage showings.
+If you are selling a house in Arizona by owner you can use online tools to manage showings.

 - Open Houses: According to the NAR, 92% of home buyers find open houses useful.
 Hosting an open house is a good low-pressure way to show your home to potential buyers.
 You may even attract unrepresented buyers, saving the entire buyer agent commissions.